miroslavmyrha/chess-bot/README.md

 chess bot on chess.com

-The goal of this project is create chess bot for demonstrate that it is feasible.
+The goal of this project is to create a chess bot to demonstrate that it is feasible.

 **Please don't cheat!** - It is just for demo.